Most Common Mistakes Entrepreneurs Make

 Don’t be deluded by how amazing your idea may seem.

-Truth be told, no business is that amazing.
+Truthfully, no business is that amazing.
 No idea will “change the world.”
 Only hard work and strong execution will.

 Ego can kill your business in two ways:

-• It Stops you from Learning
+It Stops You from Learning

 “When you stop learning, you start dying?”

-• You Micromanage
+You Micromanage

 With a big ego, you feel like you need to control everything.
+You always consider your views to be correct.

 Obviously, you want things to be done well.
 Still, you need to realise that you aren’t perfect.